 Work Complexity is determined by the number of factors, the rate of change of those factors and the ease of identification of the factors in a situation (Jaques 1998)

 - The complexity inherent in your role.
 The position that you fill in work.
-For example Customer data technician, Family Counseling Specialist, Director of Manufacturing.
+For example, Customer data technician, Family Counseling Specialist, and Director of Manufacturing.

 - The complexity you handle at a given time.
 The number of tasks and difficulty within each task.
-The longer the time-span ‘by-when’ of expected completion time, the more complex the task.
-How you look at parts of the goal, separate pieces to see how they may fit together, & when faced with challenges how you navigate those challenges.
+The longer the time-span ‘by-when’ of the expected completion time, the more complex the task.
+How you look at parts of the Goal, separate pieces to see how they may fit together, & when faced with challenges, how you navigate those challenges.

-In teams, the examination of the person, task, and work complexity is under constant scrutiny
+Examining the complexity of the person, task, and work is under constant scrutiny in teams.

 Think about your manager